tdemin/akm/README.md

 Environment variables AKM_PROFILE and AKM_DEFAULT_KEY_FILENAME can be used to override ~/.akm and ~/.akm/default.key, respectively.
 If AKM_PROFILE_SKIP_CREATE is set, akm will skip creating AKM_PROFILE on first run.

+akm manages a list of all age keys in ~/.akm/*.key for use with sops in ~/.akm/sops-keys.txt, which can be used to link ~/.config/sops/age/keys.txt to.
+If this is undesirable, set AKM_PROFILE_SKIP_SOPS to a non-empty value.

 For list of age(1) options, see age --help.
 ```